Topology and edge modes surviving criticality in non-Hermitian Floquet systems

 The necessity of discriminating phase transitions via topology can also be seen from entanglement viewpoints.
-In Fig.~\ref{fig:CC}, we extract the central charge of bipartite EE at half-filling in a ${\cal PT}$-unbroken region ($|\gamma|<|J|,J_{\alpha}>0$) of Fig.~\ref{fig:PD}.
-Despite the multicritical point where $c=1$, we find $c=1/2$ along critical lines.
+In Fig.~\ref{fig:CC}, we extract the central charge $c$ \cite{EECFT,LiHaldane,ESEE01,ESEE02,ESEE03,ESEE04} of bipartite EE $S(L,l)$ at half-filling in a ${\cal PT}$-unbroken region ($|\gamma|<|J|,J_{\alpha}>0$).
+A finite-size scaling is performed vs the fitting curve $S(L,l)\sim c\ln[\sin(\pi l/L)]/3$ for EE under a fixed system size $L$ and varied subsystem sizes $l$ to exact $c$ (see Sec.~III of \cite{SM} for details).
+Despite the multicritical point where $c\simeq2$, we find $c\simeq1$ along critical lines.
 The former comes about due to the simultaneous gap closing of Floquet non-Bloch bands at $E=0$ and $\pi$, which is thus of nonequilibrium origin.
 The latter implies that the critical lines in Fig.~\ref{fig:CC} may belong to the same universality class, which can only be distinguished by their topology and edge modes.
-For other hopping ranges $(\alpha,\alpha')$, we expect $c=(\alpha'-\alpha)/2$ along critical lines (with $J_{1}\rightarrow J_{\alpha}$ in Fig.~\ref{fig:CC}) and $c=\alpha'-\alpha$ at multicritical points (see Sec.~III of the SM for details).
+For other hopping ranges $(\alpha,\alpha')$, we expect $c=\alpha'-\alpha$ along critical lines (with $J_{1}\mapsto J_{\alpha}$ in Fig.~\ref{fig:CC}) and $c=2\alpha'-2\alpha$ at multicritical points.